 Approve all expense vouchers and bills, except that the Governor’s expense vouchers and bills shall be submitted to the Lt.
 Governor for approval.

 Club Responsibilities.
-The Governor shall not be assigned to any committees in her club during her biennium as Governor and will be expected to participate in her club’s activities only as time permits.
+The Governor shall not be assigned to any committees in their club during their biennium as Governor and will be expected to participate in their club’s activities only as time permits.

 Lt.
 Governor